Hydnum repandum

-Hydnum repandum, commonly known as the sweet tooth, wood hedgehog or hedgehog mushroom, is a basidiomycete fungus of the family Hydnaceae.
+Hydnum repandum, commonly known as the sweet tooth, pig's trotter, wood hedgehog or hedgehog mushroom, is a basidiomycete fungus of the family Hydnaceae.
 First described by Carl Linnaeus in 1753, it is the type species of the genus Hydnum.

 The fungus produces fruit bodies (mushrooms) that are characterized by their spore-bearing structures—in the form of spines rather than gills—which hang down from the underside of the cap.
 The cap is dry, colored yellow to light orange to brown, and often develops an irregular shape, especially when it has grown closely crowded with adjacent fruit bodies.
 The mushroom tissue is white with a pleasant odor and a spicy or bitter taste.
 All parts of the mushroom stain orange with age or when bruised.

-A mycorrhizal fungus, Hydnum repandum is broadly distributed in Europe where it fruits singly or in close groups in coniferous or deciduous woodland.
+A mycorrhizal fungus, H. repandum is broadly distributed in Europe, where it fruits singly or in close groups in coniferous or deciduous woodland.
 This is a choice edible species, although mature specimens can develop a bitter taste.
 It has no poisonous lookalikes.
-Mushrooms are collected and sold in local markets of Europe and Canada.